HDAli00/HDAli00/README.md

 **Engineer by instinct, driven by curiosity.**

-I’m naturally drawn to understanding how things work—how systems connect, interact, and function as a whole.
+I’m naturally drawn to understanding how things work, how systems connect, interact, and function as a whole.
 This curiosity led me to pursue a degree in Civil Engineering, followed by Data Science, and ultimately into my current role as a Data Engineer at Capgemini.

 Currently, I’m focused on platform engineering and DataOps: building the foundational systems and infrastructure that other engineers rely on seamlessly, often without even noticing.